Why The Khopra Ridge Trek Should Be On Your Bucketlist

 For many decades now, the Annapurna Base Camp and Everest Base Camp treks have been bucketlist treks for most trekking.
 If you think about trekking in Nepal, these are the two treks that come to mind.

 But there’s another trek, very close to Annapurna Base Camp and much more rewarding, and that’s the Khopra Ridge Trek.
 Why is it more rewarding?

-Out of which 3 are amongst the 14 highest mountains in the world – Mt Manaslu (8th highest), Mt Annapurna I (9th highest) and Mt Dhaulagiri I (7th highest)!
+Out of which 2 are amongst the 14 highest mountains in the world – Mt Dhaulagiri I (7th highest)!and Mt Annapurna I (9th highest).
 But that’s not the full picture.
 You see the Annapurna massif at an arm’s distance (even closer than on the ABC trek).
 You see the Mt Machapuchare as glorious as ever.
 You see Mt Nilgiri North and South.
 There’s Mt Himchuli, Mt Ganga Purna, it’s endless!